Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Method

 \subsection{Practical Algorithm}

-This section provides a summary of the \methodname~practical training procedure as shown in Algorithm \ref{alg:method}.
+This section summarizes the \methodname~practical training procedure as shown in Algorithm \ref{alg:method}.
 Overall, we optimize our regularized objective in an off-policy manner: The agent collects samples in the environments to update the Q-function parameterized with $\theta$.
-When exploring environment, \methodname~first selects an action $a_i$ using confidence bound (Eq.(\ref{eq:ucb_select})), and then collects samples following behavior policy (Eq.(\ref{eq:sample_pi})) that constrains sampling $a_i$ for $N$ episodes.
+When exploring environment, \methodname~first selects an action $a_i$ using confidence bound (Eq. (\ref{eq:ucb_select})), and then collects samples following behavior policy (Eq. (\ref{eq:sample_pi})) that constrains sampling $a_i$ for $N$ episodes.
 The parameters of D-UCB are then updated with the mean episodic reward.

 With samples collected from the environments, \methodname~repeatedly applies regularized Bellman optimality operator on the Q function $Q_{\theta}$ to obtain the optimal regularized state-action value function: